Summit 2024 - an Online Event November 26 & 27

 Strengthening a Palliative Approach in Long-Term Care - covering the What, Why, Impact, and Getting Started. |

-Rural Dementia Supports: Project Windup and Key Accomplishments Dementia Supports in Rural Saskatchewan was a five-year initiative (2019-2024) undertaken by the Saskatchewan Population Health and Evaluation Research Unit (SPHERU), University of Regina.
+Dementia Supports in Rural Saskatchewan: Project Windup and Key Accomplishments Dementia Supports in Rural Saskatchewan was a five-year initiative (2019-2024) undertaken by the Saskatchewan Population Health and Evaluation Research Unit (SPHERU), University of Regina.
 The project objectives were to improve public awareness of dementia, reduce stigma, and improve the feeling of social inclusion of older adults living with dementia and their care partners.
 This was accomplished through implementing a collective impact approach with eight projects to deliver individual, community and organizational interventions to those living in small cities and rural communities.
 This presentation will reflect on key accomplishments, challenges experienced and sustainability plans for each of the projects.

 |